arbitbet/doc/channel.rst

     }

 We will create simplified version of the import and will improve it in next tutorials.
 So, let's skip customer addresses for now.

 What's going on ?
 We define regular doctrine entity that inherit all fields from *BasePerson* except addresses.
-Also we added *ManyToOne* relation on *Channel* entity, to track from what channel instance customer come, another field we added is
+Also we added *ManyToOne* relation on *Channel* entity, in order to track from what channel instance customer come.
+Another field we added is
 **remoteId** it needs to match local customer with remote one.
 Now we have to develop migration script and installer for newly created table.
-We will skip it's code here(see on `github <https://github.com/alsma-magecore/OroTutorialPrestashopBundle/blob/step_2/OroTutorial/Bundle/PrestashopBundle/Migrations/Schema/v1_0/OroTutorialPrestashopBundle.php>`_ ), you can refer to the `documentation <https://github.com/orocrm/platform/blob/master/src/Oro/Bundle/MigrationBundle/README.md>`_.
+We will skip it's code here(see it on `github <https://github.com/alsma-magecore/OroTutorialPrestashopBundle/blob/step_2/OroTutorial/Bundle/PrestashopBundle/Migrations/Schema/v1_0/OroTutorialPrestashopBundle.php>`_ ), you can refer to the `documentation <https://github.com/orocrm/platform/blob/master/src/Oro/Bundle/MigrationBundle/README.md>`_.

 When migration is ready it can be executed by following console command: